jwhittell/jubilate-agno-ed/README.md

 A digital edition of Christopher Smart's experimental poem Jubilate Agno, written 1757-1763.

-Digitized by Jesslyn Whittell, (PhD from UCLA, 2024), using the Ed. theme for digital editions.
+Digitized by Jesslyn Whittell, using the Ed. theme for digital editions.